 On the famous map of Theodor de Bry, Tabula Geographica (1599), all these myths appear together along the great equatorial river.

-With time some of this so called legends lost credibility among Europeans.
+With time some of these so-called legends lost credibility among Europeans.

 But the Wonder Women from Amazon was still a fascination.